tudorp9k/ToDoList-Manager/README.md

 # WPF TodoList Manager

-WPF TodoList Manager is a simple and intuitive to-do list manager built with WPF and C# using the MVVM design pattern.
+A simple to-do list manager built with WPF and C# using the MVVM design pattern.

 ## Features
 - **ToDoList Hierarchy:** Organize your tasks into a hierarchy with MoveUp, MoveDown, Add-Root, Add-Sub, Edit and Delete operations.